 Well, that was not to be.

-Well, thank god for those sides, because outside of the pancakes, this recipe just didn’t do it for me, or others who tasted it.
-Maybe it was because, being so unfamiliar with vegan cooking, I didn’t execute it properly, but, like I said above, I followed the recipe exactly how it was written, and I’m pretty good at that.
+Well, thank god for those sides, because outside of the pancakes (dosas), this recipe just didn’t do it for me, or others who tasted it.
+Maybe it was because being so unfamiliar with vegan cooking, I didn’t execute it properly, but, like I said above, I followed the recipe exactly how it was written, and I’m pretty good at that.

 Not being able to use ghee to make the dosas was kind of tough since I’ve made them in the past, but I did rub my non-stick skillet with half an onion, which is a traditional way of cooking dosas..ghee or no ghee.
 The dosas were actually okay, albeit a little bland.
 The filling is what I didn’t flip over.
-I love chickpeas, and now I wish I took another direction with them since all that curry and tomato paste was overwhelming, and the texture sort of thick and dry.
+I love garbanzo beans (chickiepeas!
+What I call them), and now I wish I took another direction with them since all that curry and tomato paste was overwhelming, and the texture sort of thick and dry.
 I tried to fix it with some lemon juice and cilantro, but sadly, it was not to be.

 The sauce seemed promising, especially since many Daring Cooks seemed to like it, but whoops, lots of curry again, and the consistency was a little too watery for my liking.
 I even added some toasted coconut powder (left over from the Skate challenge) to try and thicken it up more as it was cooking, but no luck.
-I suppose spelt flour doesn’t have the magic thickening powers that all=purpose flour does.
+I suppose spelt flour doesn’t have the magic thickening powers that all-purpose flour does.
 Maybe I should have tried cornstarch?
 Arrowroot starch?
 Potato starch?
 Tapioca flour?
-Herein lies the ‘Dum Dum’. since I was clueless as to whether these were acceptable thickeners in the vegan world.
+Teff Flour?
+(I’ve had Teff Brownies before, so a little more familiar with the taste) Herein lies the ‘Dum Dum’, since I was clueless as to whether these were acceptable thickeners in the vegan world.
 I know, I know, I should have asked, but as I’ve said a dozen times already, I wanted to tackle this as written.